 Targeted therapy for melanoma skin cancer

-As doctors have found some of the gene changes that make melanoma cells different from normal cells, they have begun to develop drugs that attack these changes.
-These targeted drugs work in a different way from standard chemo drugs.
+As doctors have found some of the gene changes that make melanoma cells different from normal cells, they have created drugs that attack these changes.
+These targeted drugs work differently from standard chemo drugs.
 Sometimes, they work when chemo doesn’t.
 They can also have different side effects.

 About half of all melanomas have changes (mutations) in the BRAF gene.
 These changes cause the gene to make more of the BRAF protein, which tells the melanoma cells to grow and divide quickly.
-Drugs that target this and related proteins can be used in patients with advanced melanoma who have a BRAF mutation.
+Drugs that target this and related proteins can be used in patients with advanced melanoma that has a BRAF mutation.
 These drugs are not likely to work in patients whose melanomas have a normal BRAF gene.

-For instance, the drugs vemurafenib (Zelboraf) and dabrafenib (Tafinlar) attack the BRAF protein directly.
-They are taken as pills.
-The most common side effects are joint pain, fatigue, hair loss, and rash.
+These drugs are taken as pills.
+Common side effects can include skin thickening, headache, fever, joint pain, fatigue, hair loss, and rash.
 Less common but more serious side effects can also occur.
 Some people treated with these drugs get new skin cancers called squamous cell carcinomas, which can be treated by removing them.